-The benefits of an Automatic Generation Control in an interconnected Power System under various system conditions
+The Benefits of Automatic Generation Control in Interconnected Power System Under Various System Conditions

 The increasing load demand in power system affects the grid frequency stability.
-When such disturbance occurs, the generator governing system (GOV) performs the primary control to regain the stability, but due to its droop characteristic, the frequency is brought to a new steady-steady.
-An Automatic Generation Control (AGC) is the secondary control loop which plays a pivotal role in power system to assist the governing system to recover and maintain the system frequency stability following a disturbance while also maintaining the tie-line power interchange.
-This paper explores a number of benefits provided by the Automatic Generation Control in power system through critical analysis of the implemented PID based AGC control scheme.
+When such disturbance occurs, the Generator Governing System (GOV) performs the primary control to regain the stability, but due to its droop characteristic, the frequency is brought to a new steady-state.
+An Automatic Generation Control (AGC) is the secondary control loop which plays a pivotal role in power system to assist the governing system to recover and maintain the system frequency stability following a disturbance while maintaining the tie-line power interchange as well.
+This paper explores a number of benefits provided by the Automatic Generation Control in power system through critical analysis of the implemented ProportionalIntegral-Derivative (PID) based AGC control scheme.
 The control scheme is modelled through DIgSILENT Power Factory simulation software.
 A modified IEEE 14 bus network is used for validation of the control scheme through various case study implementations.
-The simulation results prove that the AGC consolidated with a governing are able to maintain the power system stability under various contingencies.
+The simulation results prove that the AGC consolidated with a governing system are able to maintain the power system stability under various contingencies.

 How to Cite

 Authors who publish with this journal agree to the following terms:

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.

 - Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.